Siege of Tyana (272): Resistance

 Most of the soldiers of Tyana only offered little resistance, and the resistance that they did offer up against the legions was completely ineffective.
 Some men of the garrison charged at Aurelian's men without weapons in their hands as they were farmers that had been called to action, and were not prepared for any sort of warfare with the Roman Empire.
 Following this minor skirmish, the garrison soon surrendered to the legions, allowing them to enter the newly captured city.

 Aftermath

 Tyana was a great victory, which was accomplished with very little effort by the Romans.
 Prior to the siege, Aurelian had destroyed every city that resisted him, but he spared Tyana.
 Whatever the reason for his clemency, Aurelian sparing of Tyana paid off: many more cities submitted to him upon seeing that the emperor would not exact revenge upon them.

-The gains made by his legions allowed Aurelian to rapidly capture significant amounts of territory taken by the Palmyrenes and eventually defeat Empress Zenobia along with subsequently diminishing and weakening the rest of the Palmyrene Empire in just six months.
-The war against the Palmyrene Empire only lasted for three years in total with Aurelian rising to power in 270 CE.
+The gains made by his legions allowed Aurelian to take back from the Palmyrenes significant amounts of territory swiftly and then defeat Empress Zenobia along with subsequently diminishing and weakening the rest of the Palmyrene Empire in just six months.
+The war against the Palmyrene Empire only lasted for three years in total with Aurelian rising to power in 270.